yasserbaragh/todominiproject/README.md

 pip install -r requirements.txt

 ### set up mysql database
-in mysql wokbench create a database called todo add the url of the database in /backend/db => URL_DATABASE (remplace the existing url)
+in mysql wokbench create a schema called todo add the url of the database in /backend/db => URL_DATABASE (remplace the existing url)

 ##### run the backend